Andre Iguodala: 2014–15 season: First NBA championship and Finals MVP

 Entering the 2014–15 season, first-year Warriors coach Steve Kerr elected to move Iguodala from the starting rotation to the sixth man reserve position, in favor of forward Harrison Barnes.
 Since entering the NBA, Iguodala had played in 806 games as a starter without entering a game as a reserve, a league high over that span.
 On March 18, 2015, he scored a then season-high 21 points on 9-of-12 shooting in a 114–95 win over the Atlanta Hawks.
 The Warriors advanced to the 2015 NBA Finals to face the Cleveland Cavaliers, where he was the team's best defender against Cavaliers star LeBron James.
 With Golden State down 2–1 in the series, Iguodala made his first start of the season, replacing center Andrew Bogut in Game 4.
 Iguodala scored a season-high 22 points on 8-of-15 shooting, which included four three-pointers.
 The Warriors' small lineup, which came to be known as the Death Lineup, helped turn the series around.
 The Warriors defeated the Cavaliers in six games, and Iguodala was named the Finals MVP, becoming the first player to win the award without starting a game during the regular season.
-He was also the first MVP to not have started every game in the Finals.
+He was also the first Finals MVP to not have started every game in the Finals.
 Iguodala finished the series averaging 16.3 points, 4.0 assists, and 5.8 rebounds.
 When Iguodala was in the game, James made only 38.1% of his shots, compared to 44% without Iguodala.